microsoft/DeepSpeedExamples/Intro101/README.md

-# Training an Masked Language Model with PyTorch and Deepspeed
+# Training a Masked Language Model with PyTorch and DeepSpeed

 In this tutorial, we will create and train a Transformer encoder on the Masked Language Modeling (MLM) task.
-Then we will show the changes necessary to integrate Deepspeed, and show some of the advantages of doing so.
+Then we will show the changes necessary to integrate DeepSpeed, and show some of the advantages of doing so.

 Table of contents
 =================